How to keep your dog happy and healthy indoors?

 Treat balls are a great way to keep your dog entertained and mentally stimulated as they work for their treats.

 Kongs are also great for stuffing.
+I often have them in the freezer for Kilo.

 Agility and Obstacle Courses